 Despite what some websites would have you believe, properly forming a new business is not as simple as filling out a few forms online.
-In order to form any new business – and particularly one in a regulated industry such as medical marijuana – you need to thoughtfully and carefully prepare a comprehensive set of documents that are custom-tailored to your unique business plan, business arrangement, and business goals.
+In order to form any new business, you need to thoughtfully and carefully prepare a comprehensive set of documents that are custom-tailored to your unique business plan, business arrangement, and business goals.

 At The Slocum Firm, we assist clients ranging from first-time entrepreneurs to large, established companies in all aspects of the business formation process.
 From choosing the type of entity that best fits your needs to negotiating funding documents and obtaining business licenses, we can represent you every step of the way.